Which iPads and iPhones can run iOS 8?

 It's possible that the iPad mini 1 won't be able to run iOS 8 but, with the device still on sale and only two possible mini models for buyers to choose from, we think this is unlikely.
 Update: correct.

 iPhones have been moved downwards on the iOS ladder at the rate of one model every one to two versions of iOS.
-Which suggests that the iPhone 4 might survive, and it might not (it’s only been on the bottom rung for a single version).
+Which suggests that the iPhone 4 might survive, and it might not (it's only been on the bottom rung for a single version).
 But given the performance problems that have beset iPhone 4 models running iOS 7 (slightly alleviated, admittedly, by iOS 7.1), we think it will almost certainly be removed from iOS 8 compatibility.
 Our prediction is iPhone 4s and later.
-Update: correct
+Update: correct.
+Three out of four, then.

 More coverage of WWDC 2014

-Want to know what happened last year?
+Want to know what happened at WWDC the year before?
 At WWDC 2013, Apple unveiled OS X 10.9 Mavericks and iOS 7, both of which were released as beta versions after the event, as well as the new Mac Pro, a new MacBook Air, iTunes Radio, and iWork for iCloud.

 Take a closer look at Apple's WWDC history in our slideshow of Apple's WWDC launches from the past 10 years.